ndexcontent/ndexncipidloader/docker/README.txt

    loadndexncipidloader.py -h

-Files needed for --genesymbol, --loadplan, and --networkattrib can be found in the /ndexncipidloader directory in this Docker image or by visiting: https://github.com/coleslaw481/ndexncipidloader/data.
+Files needed for --genesymbol, --loadplan, --style, and --networkattrib can be found in the /ndexncipidloader directory in this Docker image or by visiting: https://github.com/coleslaw481/ndexncipidloader/data.